 ‘He was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.’Isaiah 53:5, NIV

 for example; a central verse.
-And again, to repeat what I've said before, verse 11:
+And again, to repeat what I have said before, verse 11:

 ‘After he has suffered, he will see the light of life and be satisfied; by his knowledge my righteous servant will justify many, and he will bear their iniquities.’Isaiah 53:11, NIV

 These are just two verses from this very rich and powerful passage that tells us about the suffering and also the resurrection of the Messiah.
-We know from Peter's sermon, on the day of Pentecost, as recorded in Acts chapter 2, that he quoted Psalm 16, a Psalm of David about the afterlife, very decisively, in order to indicate that the Son of David, the Messiah, would rise again from the dead.
-I'm going to read this passage to you from the day of Pentecost and the sermon of Peter, just to indicate the significance of this Scripture.
-This was probably one of the other Scriptures that Jesus mentioned in this meeting with the disciples that we're discussing right now.
-But let me read what Peter says just a few weeks later, on the day of Pentecost.
+We know from Peter's sermon, on the Day of Pentecost, as recorded in Acts 2, that he quoted Psalm 16, a Psalm of David about the afterlife, very decisively, in order to indicate that the Son of David, the Messiah, would rise again from the dead.
+I am going to read this passage to you from the Day of Pentecost and the sermon of Peter, just to indicate the significance of this Scripture.
+This was probably one of the other Scriptures that Jesus mentioned in this meeting with the disciples that we are discussing right now.
+Let me read what Peter says just a few weeks later, on the Day of Pentecost.
 It was fresh in his mind from what Jesus had taught.
-So, Acts 2 verse 25, speaking about Jesus, Peter says,
+So, Acts 2: 25, speaking about Jesus, Peter says,

 ‘David said about him:’ (quoting Psalm 16) “‘I saw the Lord always before me.
 Because he is at my right hand, I will not be shaken.
 26Therefore my heart is glad and my tongue rejoices; my body also will rest in h ope,27because you will not abandon me to the realm of the dead, nor will you let your holy one see decay.
 28You have made known to me the paths of life; you will fill me with joy in your presence.”’And, explaining this passage very significantly, Peter goes on to say, ‘29“Fellow Israelites, I can tell you confidently that the patriarch David died and was buried, and his tomb is here to this day.”’(that means in Jerusalem, where his tomb was)’ 30“But he was a prophet and knew that God had promised him on oath that he would place one of his descendants on his throne.
 31Seeing what was to come, he spoke of the resurrection of the Messiah, that he was not abandoned to the realm of the dead, nor did his body see decay.
 32God has raised this Jesus to life, and we are witnesses of it.”’Acts 2:25-32, NIV